nawazhoss/Diocese-Income-Analysis/README.md

 - 💷 **Parish finance and giving**
 <!-- - 🏛️ **Parish demographics and structures** -->

+The Church of England regularly publishes a wide range of statistics to support research and decision-making, including:

+- Church attendance statistics
+- Parish finance statistics
+- Ministry statistics
+- Cathedral statistics
+- Energy Footprint Tool and Energy Toolkit
+- Fresh Expressions of Church

-The goal of this project is to make this data more accessible and insightful through analysis, visualizations, and interactive tools.
+While these are all valuable areas of study, this project specifically concentrates on **church attendance** and **parish finance**.
+The aim is to make this particular data subset more accessible and insightful through analysis, visualizations, and interactive tools.
 Whether you're a researcher, church leader, policy maker, or simply curious about the Church's presence and impact across England, this project aims to provide meaningful insights grounded in real data.

 ## 🔍 Data Sources
 All data used in this project is sourced from official Church of England publications and open datasets.
 Where possible, links and citations are provided for transparency and reproducibility.